NORD gratefully acknowledges Richard A. Lewis, MD, Cedars-Sinai Medical Center, for assistance in the preparation of this report.

 CIDP can be difficult to diagnose.
 The symptoms must be present for at least two months and symmetric proximal and distal weakness with reduced or absent tendon reflexes are highly suggestive of CIDP.
 Tests that can be of diagnostic help include nerve conduction testing and electromyography looking for very slow nerve conduction velocities, lumbar puncture looking for elevated spinal fluid protein without many inflammatory cells and MRI imaging of the nerve roots looking for enlargement and signs of inflammation.

 Plasma exchange (PE) has also been shown to be of benefit in chronic inflammatory demyelinating polyneuropathy.
-This procedure is a method for removing unwanted substances (toxins, metabolic substances and plasma parts) from the blood.
-Blood is removed from an affected individual and blood cells are separated from plasma.
-The plasma is then replaced with other human plasma and the patient’s blood cells are transfused back into the affected individual, thus removing only the plasma and its constituents.
+This procedure is a method for removing immunoglobulins and other components of the immune response from the blood.
+Blood is removed from an affected individual and the blood cells are separated from plasma.
+The plasma is then replaced with albumin (a protein in the plasma that is not involved in immune responses) and saline (salt water) and the patient’s blood cells are transfused back into the affected individual, thus removing only the plasma and its constituents.
 Similar to IVIG, PE is effective only for a few weeks and may require chronic intermittent treatments.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.